Degenerate coupled-cluster theory: Theories

 where $\tilde{\omega}_I = \tilde{E}_I - \tilde{E}_0$.

-At this point, there is considerable latitude in choosing the form of $\hat{C}_I$.
-When $\hat{C}_I$ is an excitation operator of the same rank as $\hat{T}_0$, Eq.\ (\ref{EOMCC3}) is connected (and thus linked), postulating a size-extensive and intensive method for the excitation energy from the ground to the $I$th excited state.\cite{Harris1977,Emrich1,Emrich2,Sekino1984,Geertsen1989,Comeau1993,Stanton1993,kallay_cc,HirataEOM2004} When $\hat{C}_I$ is an ionization or electron-attachment operator, this ansatz defines ionization-potential (IP) or electron-attachment (EA) EOM-CC theory.\cite{Stanton_ip,Bartlett_ip,Stanton_ip2,MusialIP2003,kamiya_1,nooijen_eom,MusialEA2003,kamiya_2} The $\hat{C}_I$ can be a double-ionization operator, postulating the double-ionization-potential (DIP) EOM-CC theory.\cite{Sattelmeyer2003,Kus2011,Shen2013,Gururangan2025} The double-electron-attachment (DEA) EOM-CC theory\cite{Musial2011,Shen2013,Gulania2021} has also been developed.
-The $\hat{C}_I$ can even incorporate a spin-flip operation, leading to various spin-flip EOM-CC theories,\cite{Krylov2001,Slipchenko2002,Manisha2024} which have been shown to have superior performance.
-To maintain the size-extensivity and intensivity, the rank of $\hat{C}_I$ needs to be chosen carefully.\cite{HirataTCA}
+At this point, there is considerable latitude in choosing the form of $\hat{{\cal R}}_I$.
+When $\hat{{\cal R}}_I$ is an excitation operator of the same rank as $\hat{T}_0$, Eq.\ (\ref{EOMCC3}) is connected (and thus linked), postulating a size-extensive and intensive method for the total energy of and excitation energy to the $I$th excited state.\cite{Harris1977,Emrich1,Emrich2,Sekino1984,Geertsen1989,Comeau1993,Stanton1993,Kowalski2001EOMCCSDT,kallay_cc,HirataEOM2004} When $\hat{{\cal R}}_I$ is an ionization or electron-attachment operator, this ansatz defines ionization-potential (IP) or electron-attachment (EA) EOM-CC theory,\cite{Stanton_ip,Bartlett_ip,Stanton_ip2,MusialIP2003,Gour2005,kamiya_1,nooijen_eom,MusialEA2003,kamiya_2} respectively.
+The $\hat{{\cal R}}_I$ can be a double-ionization operator, postulating the double-ionization-potential (DIP) EOM-CC theory.\cite{Sattelmeyer2003,Kus2011,Shen2013,Gururangan2025} The double-electron-attachment (DEA) EOM-CC theory\cite{Musial2011,Shen2013,Gulania2021} has also been developed.
+The $\hat{{\cal R}}_I$ can even incorporate a spin-flip operation, leading to various spin-flip EOM-CC theories,\cite{Krylov2001,Slipchenko2002,Levchenko2004,Manisha2024} which are shown to have superior performance.
+To maintain the size-extensivity and intensivity, the rank of $\hat{{\cal R}}_I$ needs to be chosen carefully.\cite{HirataTCA}

-The size-extensive and intensive ansatz of EOM-CC theory (i.e., the ranks of $\hat{T}_0$ and $\hat{C}_I$ are the same) is naturally derived by the first-order time-dependent perturbation (linear response) theory applied to single-reference CC theory.\cite{Monkhorst1977,Koch1990,Koch1990_2,Rico1993} In this picture, $e^{\hat{T}_0}$ describes the electron correlation in, typically, a neutral, singlet, nondegenerate ground state, whose wave function has an exponential structure, while $\hat{C}_I$ takes care of an excitation process, dominated by just a few destination determinants, which are often degenerate and automatically linearly combined in a spin- and spatial-symmetry-adapted manner.
+The size-extensive and intensive ansatz of EOM-CC theory (i.e., the ranks of $\hat{T}_0$ and $\hat{{\cal R}}_I$ are the same) is naturally derived by the first-order time-dependent perturbation (linear response) theory applied to single-reference CC theory.\cite{Monkhorst1977,Koch1990,Koch1990_2,Rico1993} In this picture, $e^{\hat{T}_0}$ describes the electron correlation in, typically, a neutral, singlet, nondegenerate ground state, whose wave function has an exponential structure, while $\hat{{\cal R}}_I$ takes care of an excitation process, dominated by just a few destination determinants, which are often degenerate and automatically linearly combined in a spin- and spatial-symmetry-adapted manner.